 Who are we?

 Our representatives for the coming year will be added shortly:

 What is the Eco Code?

 The Eco Code is set by the Eco-Warriors and is a set of principles which we strive to live by within out school community.

 What are we up to?

-Last year, we launched our brand new Christmas e-card project which we have extended to cover Y1 - Y6 this year.
-For the project, we work alongside the school council to bring you a fantastic new approach to a more sustainable Christmas.
-We use photo booths to have our pictures taken and then showe them as a slide show in the classrooms.
+For the past two years, we have organised and run the Christmas e-card project, where we have worked alongside the School Council to bring you a fantastic new approach to a more sustainable Christmas.
+We use photo booths to have our pictures taken and then show them as a slide show in the classrooms.
 We are extremely proud of our pupils for taking a stand against unnecessary waste at such an indulgent time for many, and we are so pleased to see everyone supporting us in embracing such an exciting project this Christmas.

-We also continued to promote 'Walk to school Thursday' in a bid to reduce more of our carbon footprint and become fitter and healthier.
+We also continue to promote 'Walk to school Thursday' in a bid to reduce more of our carbon footprint and become fitter and healthier.

 We have worked hard around school to try and maintain our outside areas by planting flowers and picking up litter.
 Inside school, we are always ready to turn off lights and taps when they are not needed.
 We also continue to set a good example to other pupils by being economical with paper towels and ensuring there is no rubbish left lying around school.